Yuting Luo receives 2024 Rosalind Franklin Young Investigator Award

-Newswise — Yuting Luo, an assistant professor in materials science and engineering and Ralph O’Conner Sustainability Energy Institute faculty member at Johns Hopkins University, was named the 2024 recipient of the Rosalind Franklin Young Investigator Award.
+Newswise — Yuting Luo, an assistant professor in materials science and engineering and Ralph O’Connor Sustainable Energy Institute faculty member at Johns Hopkins University, was named the 2024 recipient of the Rosalind Franklin Young Investigator Award.

 This award has been given annually by the Advanced Photon Source (APS) user organization since 2004.
 It recognizes important scientific or technical accomplishments at (or beneficial to) the APS by a young investigator.
 Typically, the recipient is a senior graduate student or early career researcher.
 The APS is a Department of Energy (DOE) Office of Science user facility located at DOE’s Argonne National Laboratory.